Patient diaries

 Critical Care Unit

 How they are progressing, what has happened them to them that day, family news and events, birthdays, enquiries from friends, local and international news, football scores, music.
-You can draw, sketch, add newspaper clippings.
 Anything you think they would be interested in and will help them piece together the puzzle.
-If you are unsure what to write the nurses will be happy to advise.
+Some relatives even like to send a daily text message to their patient to read when they can use their phone.

 We provide this service at